Unity-Technologies/ziva-vfx-utils/docs/zBuilder_tutorials.rst

     z.retrieve_from_scene()
     z.string_replace('^r_','l_')

-You will notice a *^* in the search field.
-That is a regular expression to tell it to search just for an r_ that begins on the name.
-Now when you build you should have a mirrored setup.
+Notice the *^* in the search field.
+This is a regular expression to tell it to search just for an r_ at the beginning of a name.

+Now when you build you should have a mirrored setup:

 .. code-block:: python